 Don't overthink it.
 Check coverage first.
 If both are available, pick TIME for value or Unifi for the bundle.
 Either way, spend RM200 on a good router and you'll be happy.

 Want to compare all Malaysian broadband providers side by side — including Maxis and YES?
-See our full broadband comparison table → Or browse all our financial product comparisons to find better deals on credit cards and loans too.
+Read our Best Broadband Plan Malaysia 2026 guide or see our full broadband comparison table →

-Last updated: March 2026.
-Plan pricing and speeds verified from TIME and Unifi official websites.
+Last updated: May 2026.
+Plan pricing and speeds re-verified against TIME and Unifi official websites — TIME's 200Mbps tier has been retired in favour of 100Mbps/500Mbps/600Mbps/1Gbps, and Unifi's Home Plus floor in 2026 is 300Mbps (not 100Mbps).
 Prices exclude SST and may vary by promotion — always confirm before subscribing.

 Frequently Asked Questions